webnt-dev/aws-demo-api/doc/api.md

 Call pathes recipe.
 Query uses `RecipesTableSource` to query DynamoDB directly.
 Call changes only passed (not null) properties.
 Properties, that are `null` are not updated.
 Call showcases pipeline and using `ctx.prev.result`.

+`recipePatch` evicts item from cache so `recipeGetById` can always get new item.